EmeraldSnorlax/EmeraldSnorlax.github.io/README.md

 yarn build # Build the JS bundle.
 ```

-Then just point your webserver to serve from `src/`.
+Then just point your webserver to serve from `dist/`, and `index.html`.